ZaninAndrea/functional-programming-tutorial/markdowns/functors.md

 @[map implementation]({ "stubs": ["functors/correctGambler.js"], "command": "node functors/correctGambler.js" })

 This time we used `flatMap` to remember past states, but again the callback returned a new monad and `flatMap` handled the unwrapping of the original monad content.

+## The essence of the monad
+Monads are a broad definition, but they all share one characteristic: they implement `flatMap`, which in term is useful to maintain knowledge of the **context** in which a function is being executed.